 The goal is to create something timeless.
 If you spend your time chasing trends, your logo is going to wind up vapid and flavorless.

 Sure it will look pretty, but pretty doesn’t bring life and personality to your brand.
-Pretty doesn’t tell your story and it doesn’t speak to your target audience.
+Just because your logo is pretty doesn’t mean it helps you tell your story and speak to your target audience.

 Focus on relevance and personality, and try to ignore what is or is not on trend.
 This will keep you from spending your time and hard-earned money on a design that will look dated in a few months.
-Or worse, like something your audience has seen one-thousand (and two) times.
+Or worse, like something your audience has seen a thousand times before.

 Let me be clear, I am in no way saying that your brand colors don’t really matter.
-I am a huge color theory nerd and I thoroughly believe that your colors are everything!
+I am a huge color theory nerd and I thoroughly believe that your color palette is the most emotionally charged tool your brand has.

 What I am saying is that when it comes to your logo, shape is king.
 Shape is what makes your mark stand out.
 If your logo has a solid, distinguished shape, it will not only be versatile, it will be easy to remember!

 To make sure you are focusing on shape and layout first, start your design in solid black.
 Keep colors in mind as you design, but make sure the form is there first.
-This will also make sure that your logo is functional in a solid color, which is always a must!
+Designing in black will keep you from getting distracted by colors to ensure that your logo has a recognizable shape and is functional in a solid color!

 Less is more, especially in the world of logo design.
 Keeping your logo simple will help you meet most of the other requirements of a strong and effective design, like timelessness and versatility.